-Alison Moore: A few of my favourite places
+Alison Moore: My favourite places

 Author Alison Moore has written a string of successful novels and is working on her first children’s book, due to be published next year.
 She’s grown up exploring all the nooks and crannies in and around Leicestershire and shares with us some of her favourite spots covering everything from ghosts, good food to fab shoes…

 This listed Edwardian building has been the children’s section of Loughborough Library since I was little.
 It’s a gorgeous baroque building with distinctive stained-glass skylights in the domed ceiling.
 I grew up in Loughborough and always loved going to the library, and did a week of work experience there when I was sixteen.
 When my son was a baby, it was a pleasure to take him along to the weekly Wriggly Readers sessions and get him his own library card.

 Loogabarooga Festival, Loughborough

 On the subject of children’s books, there is a new festival that I’d like to give a mention to: the Loogabarooga Festival of illustrated children’s literature, established in 2015 to celebrate the centenary of Ladybird Books, based in Loughborough until the 1970s.
 Now in its third year, the festival takes place in October.

 The Globe, Leicester